nburmi/doc2plan/README.md

 # Learning Plan Creator and Viewer

+This project is under development.

 ## Overview

 This project is a browser-based application designed to create personalized and structured learning plans by extracting content from documents and allowing users to interactively go through their plan.
 It features two main components: the **Creator** and the **Viewer**.

 ### Creator

+**Important note: AI sometimes hallucinates and generates incorrect information.
+Please verify the generated content before using it for learning purposes.**

 The Creator allows users to either manually construct a learning plan or use AI to automate the process.
 The AI functionality can extract chapters and content from any book or document, providing a structured output that includes quizzes generated based on the content.
 This feature simplifies the creation of comprehensive learning modules tailored to the user's needs.

 ### Viewer

 The Viewer presents a straightforward interface with a split-pane layout.
 The left sidebar displays chapters and topics, where users can track their progress by marking completed topics.
 The main pane on the right shows the content extracted from the book or document, facilitating easy access and study.

+### Settings

+The application includes a settings page where users can manage their OpenAI settings, including the API key, model, temperature, assistant ID, vector store ID, and file ID used for vector creation.
+This feature allows users to customize their AI-driven learning experience according to their preferences.

 ## Features